 Learn more about the organizations behind the plan and how they're working to end HIV in DC.

 HAHSTA has strong partnerships with more than 40 health and community-based organizations to offer testing and counseling, prevention education and intervention, free condoms, medical support, free medication and insurance, housing, nutrition, personal care, and emergency services for residents of the District.
-HAHSTA has 300 additional partners to distribute condoms.
+HAHSTA has 300 additional partners that distribute condoms.

 In 2005, DC Appleseed issued a seminal examination of the District’s inadequate response to the HIV epidemic.
-From 2006-2016, DC Appleseed evaluated the District’s progress through an annual report card.
-In 2016, DC Appleseed, Washington AIDS Partnership, and HAHSTA discussed moving from the annual review to an ending epidemic plan.
+From 2006 to 2016, DC Appleseed evaluated the District’s progress through an annual report card.
+In 2016, DC Appleseed, the Washington AIDS Partnership, and HAHSTA discussed moving from the annual review to a plan to end the epidemic.
 DC Appleseed staff worked collaboratively with HAHSTA in planning community engagement and writing the initial plan.
 In 2017 and 2018, DC Appleseed issued progress reports on how HAHSTA was advancing the plan’s implementation.
 DC Appleseed staff will collaborate again with HAHSTA on revising the 90/90/90/50 Plan and participate in the internal HAHSTA work group and community engagement.

 The Partnership invests in local organizations, focusing programming and resources on the communities most affected by the epidemic.
-The Partnership also provides technical assistance to local nonprofits to increase capacity and expertise; initiates public policy initiatives to address systemic issues; convenes local government, providers, funders, and other stakeholders to implement innovative strategies to reduce HIV risk and improve the lives of people living with HIV; and each year, recruits and mentors a team of young people who provide direct volunteer service in the community.
+The Partnership also provides technical assistance to local nonprofits to increase capacity and expertise; initiates public policy initiatives to address systemic issues; convenes local government, providers, funders, and other stakeholders to implement innovative strategies to reduce HIV risk and improve the lives of people living with HIV; and each year recruits and mentors a team of young people who provide direct volunteer service in the community.